ashleyfarrugia89/dremio-deployer/README.md

 4. Deploy Azure Infrastructure and Dremio using ```sh ./deploy_dremio.sh```
 5. Confirm Deployment was successful using ```kubectl get pods```
 6. Check Dremio service is running using ```kubectl get svc``` and confirm it is running on your public IP address or a valid public IP address dependent on if the variable has been set.
-7. Add the PIP to your DNS Zone
+7. Add the PIP to your DNS Zone (refer to [Configure DNS](https://docs.microsoft.com/en-us/azure/dns/tutorial-alias-pip) for details.)
 8. Finally, try to access Dremio using ```http(s)://{HOSTNAME}```.

 ##Partial Install